Article Quick Links

-From what we have seen and heard from our clients, some use the basic short questions, others write lots of specific guidelines.
 We think the two default questions are really sufficient for a first round of reviews, and then you can fine-tune the questions in your next review cycle based on feedback.
 If the managers and employees feel that the questions were too broad, you can start adding some hints.
 (For example: "What did the reviewed person do well?
 Consider our core company values 'trust, customer focus, and efficiency.'")

 For the sake of transparency and feedback, it makes sense to discuss the question set with your managers and get input from the people who are being reviewed before you start a review process.
 There's nothing wrong with putting up a blogpost on your intranet to share 4 or 5 questions you're considering and ask for suggestions to improve them before the performance review starts.

 - Does Small Improvements have "competency support", e.g. a library of typical competencies to pick from, during reviews or for objectives?

 Not at this time.
 We believe that every employee deserves an individual review, and that it's the manager's job to find the strengths and weaknesses of each employee.
 The manager and the employee (and possibly interested third parties) should assess the employee's skills, and devise a plan to help them improve.
 The plan should be based on achievable and actionable objectives that are in sync with what the company needs from the employee and the career path the employee envisions.
 This alone should be sufficient, and we don't think you'll need a competency library to achieve it!